GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/inference-ref-arch/examples/offline-batch/README.md

   kubectl --namespace=${ira_batch_cpu_load_generator_kubernetes_namespace_name} logs job/batch-load-generator --all-containers --tail 10"
   ```

-  When the deployment is ready, you will see the following:
+  When the job is complete, you will see the following:

   ```text
   NAME                                 READY   UP-TO-DATE   AVAILABLE   AGE